five0ffour/WordGuess-Game/README.md

 4. Open Index.html in your favorite browser
         It should display the game board and prompt you for an entry

+##Developer notes
+index.html:  main entry point and user interface input.js:  the main onKeyUp processor and game event loop
+words.js:  the source of the game's dictionary of words
+game.js:   the bulk of the game state and rules handling
+prompts.js: the UI interface for the dynamic elements of the page scoreboard.js: the state management held between game rounds

 ##Built With
 Bootstrap - The CSS framework used
 Google Fonts